-How To Buy Cryptocurrency
+How To Buy Crypto

-If you are looking for a super quick breakdown on how to buy Cryptocurrency in Australia you can find our step-by-step below.
+If you are looking for a super quick breakdown on how to buy cryptocurrency in Australia you can find our step-by-step below.
 We highly recommend Swyftx since it’s very easy to use, they have the lowest fees in Australia, their support team is truly excellent and you’ll be assigned an account manager.
 Alternatively, check out our comparison of the best crypto exchanges in Australia.

 How To Buy Cryptocurrency in Australia

 - Deposit AUD

 - Search for the Cryptocurrency you are looking to buy and click “Buy Coin”